iccmr-quantum/quantumaudio/README.md

 ```

 Ideally, you would `pip install` the package in your own python environment and then download the latest example/tutorial files from the [releases](https://github.com/iccmr-quantum/quantumaudio/releases) page.

+### NOTE
+There is a known bug when installing `pyliblo` packages through `pip install quantumaudio[examples]` in some systems.
+A temporary workaround is shown [here](https://github.com/iccmr-quantum/quantumaudio/issues/4).

 ## Usage